Frederick Kroeber Sparrow: Achievements

 Sparrow served under various positions for the Mycological Society of America, including secretary-treasurer from 1945 to 1948, vice-president in 1948, and president in 1949.
 He was also the president of the Michigan Academy of Arts, Sciences, and Letters in 1954.

-Sparrow was awarded the Award of Merit by the Botanical Society of America in 1968, the same year he was elected a Fellow of the American Association for the Advancement of Science.
+He was the honorary vice president of the 10th International Botanical Congress in Edinburgh in 1964.
+Sparrow was then awarded the Award of Merit by the Botanical Society of America in 1968, the same year he was elected a Fellow of the American Association for the Advancement of Science.
+In 1977, Sparrow was the president of the 2nd International Mycological Congress in Tampa, Florida.